 Major threats to fauna species

 A range of pressures put species at threat of extinction within Queensland.
-Under the Queensland Government’s Back on Track species prioritisation framework, major threats were identified for more than 270 priority flora and fauna species.

 Major threats to threatened fauna and numbers of fauna affected by the threat.
-Data is current as at September 2015.
+Data is current as at May 2020.